lakshey98/gemini-image-generator-bot/README.md

 ## Key Features

 * 🚀 **Same-Chat Session Continuity:** Iterates sequentially through the queue without refreshing the browser tab, maintaining prompt memory context and boosting execution speed.
+* 📝 **Dynamic Custom Prompts (`prompts.txt`):** Auto-generates a simple text file (`prompts.txt`) on startup.
+You can easily copy-paste, add, or change your prompts by separating them with a simple `---` line.
+The bot shuffles and rotates them automatically.
 * 📐 **EXIF Auto-Orientation:** Automatically transposes sideways/landscape photos upright (straight) based on their EXIF tags.
 * 🖼️ **HEIC/HEIF Support:** Automatically converts Apple HEIC files to standard high-quality JPEGs on the fly for absolute browser and upload compatibility.
 * 🔐 **MD5 Content Hashing (Zero-Duplicate Sync):** Uses MD5 content fingerprinting to track processed files.
 Skips duplicate content even if files are renamed.
 If you overwrite/recopy a file to correct it, the bot deletes the old output and triggers a fresh generation.